anchetaWern/octo-wysiwyg/README.md

 Images can be added by clicking on the 'browse image' button.
 It will be automatically copied to the octopress image directory that you supplied on the `config.rb` file and to the octo-wysiwyg image directory so the image can be viewed from the HTML preview.
 It will also append the corresponding markdown text to link the image.

+###Version Control

+To easily manage updates in blog posts a version control feature is also available.
+It can be accessed by going to `http://localhost:9393/git`.
+This allows adding of files into the staging area and automatically commiting them.

+###What this app is not

+This app isn't meant to replace octopress, its just a UI that sits on top of octopress to make common writing tasks easier.
+Things like creating a new post, editing it and managing updates.
+You would still need to execute `rake gen_deploy` from the command line if you want to publish your blog or `git diff` if you want to know what has changed in your blog posts.

 ###Keyboard Shortcuts

 - `ctrl + s` - save post